Home Blog What are the health benefits of coffee?

 Coffee consumption and cancer

-The World Cancer Research Fund International has backed this assertion, linking moderate coffee consumption with a lower risk of several types of cancer.
-Coffee has been linked to a reduced risk of head and neck, colorectal and breast cancer, though the benefits are not completely understood.
+The World Cancer Research Fund International echoed this too, linking moderate coffee consumption with a lower risk of several cancers, including head and neck, colorectal and breast cancer.
+That said, the benefits are still not completely understood.

 Coffee and reducing the risk of type 2 diabetes